thelouieshi/thlouieshi/README.md

-hi👋 it's Haonan "Louie" Shi.
+hi👋  I am Haonan "Louie" Shi.

 Two-time founder in consumer goods and fiannce - successfilly exited.
 💞️ I’m interested in using technologies to make supply chain and hospitality better and more efficient.